Thumbnail Image

 Brochure, flyer, fact-sheet

-In recent decades, global production and trade of tropical fruits have grown dramatically.
-Today they are a part of a healthy diet for millions of people and contribute to rural and economic development.
-The COVID-19 pandemic and concerns about sustainability (including environmental, social and economic aspects) have highlighted business risks that must be addressed to ensure continued success in these value chains.
-Many companies are taking steps to address sustainability risk in their operations.
-However, value chains are vulnerable to risks and shocks beyond the control of any single actor.
-Thus, concerted actions can benefit all industry stakeholders.
-With this in mind, FAO is leading the project “Building responsible global value chains for the sustainable production and trade of tropical fruits” (GCP/GLO/022/GER).
-This project helps companies operating in avocado and pineapple supply chains to strengthen or establish risk-based due diligence systems that will make their operations more sustainable and resilient to shocks such as COVID-19.
-The project will provide a confidential environment for peer learning on pre-competitive issues.
-It will develop a series of demand-driven guides on specific technical challenges to be determined by project participants (e.g., water footprint, climate change, traceability, gender, labor issues, etc.) and identify measures and good practices to overcome these challenges.
-It will analyze the policy environment and incentives, aiming to identify opportunities to accelerate sustainable investment in these supply chains.
-This flyer provides an overview for stakeholders including international organizations, researchers, academics and policy makers.
+Concerned about business risk in avocado or pineapple supply chains?
+FAO can help.
+Global production and trade of tropical fruits have grown dramatically.
+Tropical fruits are a part of healthy diets for millions of people and contribute to rural and economic development in producer countries.
+However, the COVID-19 pandemic and concerns about sustainability (economic, environmental, and social) have shown business risks that must be addressed to ensure continued success in these value chains.
+Thus, FAO is leading the project “Building responsible global value chains for the sustainable production and trade of tropical fruits”.
+This flyer introduces the project to the private sector, including companies, producer organizations, trade associations, and industry initiatives.
+It summarizes how the project will help companies operating in avocado and pineapple supply chains to make their operations more sustainable and resilient.
+This includes strengthen or establish risk-based due diligence systems; providing a confidential environment for peer learning on pre-competitive issues; developing a series of demand-driven guides on technical challenges; and identifying opportunities to accelerate sustainable investment in these supply chains.

 • Thumbnail Image